- Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

-Is there anything more magical than Christmas in Vermont?
-From beautiful bed and breakfasts with winter sleigh rides to hitting the slopes with the whole family, there is so much Christmas fun to be had!
+There is nothing more magical than Christmas in Vermont.
+From beautiful inns with winter sleigh rides to chopping down your own holiday tree with the family, there are so many things to do in Vermont at Christmas.

-With Christmas coming up fast, there’s no better time to start planning how you’ll spend your holiday season.
-A Vermont Christmas should definitely be on your radar.
-Use this guide to plan your holiday escape: a cozy Christmas in Vermont!
+With Christmas coming up fast, there’s no better time to start planning how and where you’ll spend your holidays and Vermont should top that list!
+Use this guide to plan your holiday escape: a cozy Vermont Christmas getaway!

 Tips for Visiting Vermont in December

 If you’re a first-time visitor to Vermont during winter, then you’ll want to come prepared.
 Here are some tips to prepare you if you’re heading to Vermont for the holidays or for any time in December and throughout the winter.